takhyun12/Mathematics-for-Machine-Learning/Linear Algebra/README.md

 #### Status: Completed

-This repository is created to keep track of [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning) provided by Coursera.
+This repository is created to keep track of [Mathematics for Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning) provided by Coursera.

 This educational program offers a brief introduction to the multivariate calculus required to build many common machine learning techniques.